Then you will import the titanic dataset

 Common Problems You’ll Face::

-Now that we have imported the data, let’s practice some basic queries.
+To finish, let’s practice some basic queries.